schultzla/JavaUMDIO/README.md

 ## TODO

-* Add search by semester, geneds, and other various parameters
+* Add more searchable params
+* Add building API functionality
+* Add professor API functionality
 * Build final JAR once most of the API function has been fulfilled
-* Add javadoc

 ## Built With